Understanding Einstein’s Special Relativity Physics

 Calculating the coordinates of P1 and Q1

-We can see from the foregoing diagrams that any events connected by a line parallel to the x-axis are simultaneous for me: the x-axis and all lines parallel to it are my lines of simultaneity “los“.
+We can see from the foregoing diagrams that any events connected by a line parallel to the x-axis are simultaneous for me: the x-axis and any line parallel to it is a Line of Simultaneity, “LoS“, for me.

 img_5804-1